andredms/forensics-handbook/devices/ios.md

 ```/private/var/Library/Caches/locationd```

 Applications such as Camera often store the longitude and latitude of where a photo was taken.
 The ```consolidated.db``` file contains geolocation data for every cell tower the iOS device utilises.
-Tools such as (iPhone Tracker)[peterwarden.github.com/iPhoneTracker] pull the aforementioned file and provide a graphical display of where the iOS device has been.
+Tools such as [iPhone Tracker](peterwarden.github.com/iPhoneTracker) pull the aforementioned file and provide a graphical display of where the iOS device has been.

 ## Tools
 [Scalpel](https://github.com/sleuthkit/scalpel)